Imoptimal/animations-by-imoptimal/readme.txt

 4. Set your options from the Settings -> 'Animations by Imoptimal' admin area

 == Frequently Asked Questions ==

+= What if I don't know how to find out what is the selector (id, class or tag) of an element that I wish to target with the animation settings? =

+I would suggest using a plugin called 'SiteOrigin CSS' which allows you to easily hover over the page elements of your website and determine the right CSS selectors that you need.
+That plugin is also useful for styling your entire website without any knowledge of coding.

 == Screenshots ==